raphaelquast/foobar2000_TripleQ/README.md

 ## Important notice

-The paths to your music-folder are hardcoded... so you need to change them manually!
+The paths to the music-folder are hardcoded... so you need to change them manually!

 - To make the "Utilities" buttons *"move to sorted music"* and *"move to unsorted music"* work you must adjust the paths in the file `FileOps-Presets.txt`